 1941: Saint Benedict the Moor parish is established on the eastern side of Winston-Salem.

-1954: Our Lady of Mercy parish & Our Lady of Fatima chapel come into being, each drawing their territory from Saint Leo’s parish area.
+1954: Our Lady of Mercy parish & Our Lady of Fatima chapel comes into being, each drawing their territory from Saint Leo’s parish area.

 1964: Rev. Fr.
 Charles B. McLaughlin, pastor of St. Leo the Great, is consecrated Auxiliary Bishop of Raleigh.
 He continues to serve as pastor, along with taking on other responsibilities of assisting the Bishop of Raleigh.
 (He was later appointed as the 1st Bishop of the Diocese of St. Petersburg, Florida.)